BhavJain07/BhavJain07/README.md

 - Hi, I’m @BhavJain07
-- I’m interested in AI/ML, RLHF, and Neurotech!
+- I’m interested in AI/ML, Agents, RLHF, and Neurotech!
 - I’m currently learning as much as I can about computing in general as well as software engineering!
 - I’m looking to collaborate on any interesting or creative ideas you have!
 - How to reach me --